catsjc1175/docs/pages/learn/develop/hardware/i2c-and-spi.md

 ### SPI

-SPI is enabled by default and should work out of the box with the [spi node module][spi-npm].
+SPI is enabled by default.

-For an example of this, check our this project: [digitiser][digitiser-link].
+For Node.js users it should work out of the box with the [spi node module][spi-npm].
+For an example of this, check out this project: [digitiser][digitiser-link].

 ### Serial